 Biography

-Emily (she/they) is a new media artist, science communicator, and writer.
-Their work questions the intersection of science, art, and technology—with particular interest in how those veins cross at the concept of empathy.
+Emily (she/they) is a new media artist, communicator, and writer.
 Emily holds BA’s in Psychological Science and Studio Art from Gustavus Adolphus College and additionally studied Fine Arts Media at the Slade School of Fine Art.
-Their work takes the form of drawing, printmaking, writing, and new media; including code, virtual reality, 3D modeling, web-based media, sound, and video.
+Their work takes the form of research, writing, and new media; including code, virtual reality, 3D modeling, web-based media, sound, and video.

 Their work has been shown at the Target Gallery, the American Swedish Institute, Rosalux Gallery, Highpoint Center for Printmaking, Gustavus Adolphus College, and the School of Visual Arts in New York.
 They have received funding through the National Science Foundation, the Minnesota State Arts Board, Springboard for the Arts, and Gustavus Adolphus College.
-Currently, Emily works in communications at the Bell Museum and as a studio manager at Second Shift Studio Space.
+Currently, Emily works as a communicator at the Bell Museum and as a studio manager at Second Shift Studio Space.

 CV